Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Radio Channel Measurements

 The second measurement campaign was performed in a residential environment along Leppavaarankatu, Espoo, Finland.
 The street is mostly surrounded by residential buildings and by some commercial buildings.
 Metallic street posts and trees can also be found in the area.
 The antenna locations for this residential area are shown in Fig.~\ref{fig:residential_map}.

 The last outdoor measurement campaign was performed in an urban environment in the city center along Aleksanterinkatu, Helsinki, Finland.
 The street is surrounded by commercial buildings on both sides, forming a street canyon.
 The street is primarily intended for pedestrians, blocking vehicular traffic except for trams.
 There are rare metallic sign posts found on the street.
 The location has heavy loads of pedestrians and has some vehicles that park on the side walks occasionally.
 The antenna locations for this residential area are shown in Fig.~\ref{fig:city_center_map}.

 Closely-spaced antenna locations were positioned at the building corners $1$ and $2$.
+In all Tx-Rx links, particularly of outdoor scenarios, the presence of moving objects is inevitable during the measurement of directionally-resolved wideband channels.
+Moving objects affect only a portion of directionally-resolved channels and may block some propagation paths.
+Our measured channels are therefore snapshots of channels with moving objects.
+Still, the influence of path blockage due to moving objects is expected to be minor because of relative sparsity of propagation paths.